Orthopaedic Care

 Minimally Invasive Techniques

-Dr Slater was among the early adopters of Minimally Invasive Techniques (MIT) in foot and ankle surgery in Australia.
-He routinely performs MIT procedures to treat conditions such as bunions and deformities.
-These techniques often allow for smaller incisions, faster recovery, less post-operative pain, and better cosmetic outcomes.
+An early adopter of Minimally Invasive Techniques (MIT) in foot and ankle surgery in Australia, Dr. Slater routinely treats bunions and deformities using MIT.
+These techniques offer smaller incisions, quicker recovery, less pain, and improved cosmetic results.

 Education and Training